jessicaalin/write-away-front/README.md

 # FinalProject

-This project was my final project at Ironhack after learning how to code for about eight weeks.

 Hello!

 I made this as my final project after just eight weeks of learning to code at Ironhack.
 It is a word-processing app that highlights a clean interface with a focus mode feature that erases text after idle activity.